 Running Performance Optimization

-Physical therapists can help runners optimize their technique and performance, as well as avoid injury.
+A physical therapist can help runners optimize their technique and performance, as well as avoid injury.
 A physical therapist is experienced in working with runners to detect abnormal movement patterns and can provide personalized recommendations to improve strength, flexibility, and mobility.
-Physical therapists can also provide manual therapy, injury prevention, gait analysis, gait training, and running technique training.
+Your physical therapist can also provide manual therapy, injury prevention, gait analysis, gait training, and running technique training.
 Additionally, they are trained to help runners who have sustained running-related injuries or are experiencing pain that is keeping them from being active.
 With the help of a physical therapist, runners can reach their goals while staying safe and healthy.

 Why Choose HIDEF?

 HIDEF Physical Therapy offers a one-of-a-kind experience for runners looking to recover from an injury.
 The team of therapists is highly trained in evaluating and treating running-related injuries and are committed to helping their clients reach their goals quickly and safely.
 We utilize advanced technology, such as blood flow restriction training, orthotics/bracing, functional movement screens and more, to ensure the highest quality of care.
 In addition to traditional physical therapy treatments, they also offer specialty services such as sports performance enhancement and running clinics that provide personalized evaluations and instruction.
 With HIDEF Physical Therapy, runners can have confidence that they will receive the best treatment available to get them back on track quickly.

 Where Can I get More Injury Prevention Tips?

 Follow our blog and we post tons of free content and exercises for a variety of injuries.
 We also have a month newsletter where we will cover a variety of topics.

 What are the common lower extremity injuries in runners?